2025–26 Oklahoma City Thunder season: Draft

-The Thunder entered the draft with two first-round selections and one second-round pick, all acquired through previous trades.
-The team's late first-round pick was obtained via a pick swap with the Los Angeles Clippers, stemming from the trade that brought Shai Gilgeous-Alexander to the Thunder.
+The Thunder entered the draft with two first-round selections and one second-round selection, all acquired through previous trades.
+The team's mid-first-round pick was conveyed from the Miami Heat when Miami made the 2025 NBA playoffs which lifted its lottery protection, while the late first-round pick was obtained via a pick swap with the Los Angeles Clippers, stemming from the 2019 trade that brought Shai Gilgeous-Alexander to the Thunder.
+They had traded their original second-round selection to the Atlanta Hawks in 2018 and the pick was ultimately used by the Houston Rockets after triggering as a replacement to Oklahoma City's 2022 first-round pick that failed to convey due to lottery protection following the team's playoff miss that year.